 Rejecting Guest Articles

-As will be obvious to regular readers, I have been using more guest articles recently because of an increase in offline work and my attempt to relocate from London to Norwich (work in progress!).
+As will be obvious to regular readers, I used more guest articles recently because of an increase in offline work and my move from London to Norwich – a semi-retirement.

 So I’ve been very lucky to have had an influx of articles from guest authors that’s kept me with a publishing schedule full for a good few weeks and saved me a lot of time wondering what to write.